 Registrar & Scrip Coordinator

-Patti is the mother of two boys in Sanderling's grade school and is a San Diego native who returned to the area after living in Boston for 10 years.
+Patti is the mother of two boys and is a San Diego native who returned to the area after living in Boston for 10 years.
 She worked in software development for The MathWorks in Natick, MA and as a GPS engineer for SPAWAR in Pt.
 Loma.
 She graduated from the Massachusetts Institute of Technology with a degree in Mechanical Engineering.
 Her interests include literature and libraries, playing in the hand bell choir and adventures in nature.